National Public Investment System of Argentina

 Public investment projects start with the identification of a need that was raised, which the formulation departments of the APN bodies depict in a project document.
 Through a series of questions called “Conceptual Formulation Principles” on the BAPIN project registration form, entities respond on the most important aspects of the projects such as: how the project was thought of, what the need is, the goal, what alternatives were evaluated before deciding on the one formulated, who the beneficiaries will be and the project’s geographical location.
 Additionally, in accordance with the investment amount, quantitative and/or qualitative indicators are to be included to assess the project (see methodologies).

 Once the information has been given, as per the type of project, the DNIP determines whether the assessment is complete, partially complete or incomplete.
-In case of projects that exceed 3,000 million Argentinian pesos, a technical opinion is given on the economic assessment and it is determined whether the formulation and assessment of the project is approved or approved with observations.
+In case of projects that exceed 1% of the Consolidated Budget of the National Public Sector, a technical opinion is given on the economic assessment and it is determined whether the formulation and assessment of the project is approved or approved with observations.
 The projects with a complete registration and favorable DNIP observation will be considered as priority, and then the APN dependencies must select the projects they wish to execute, in accordance with the budget limits communicated to them by the OPN.

 During the execution phase, the entities of the APN are in charge of performing and informing on the physical-financial progress of the projects and registering them on the SIDIF platform of the Ministry of Finance, which shares this information with the BAPIN until the execution of the assigned budget has been finalized.
 The DNIP has established mechanisms for transparency and accountability, which include quarterly progress reports of all the investment projects.
 The DNIP gives project formulators and executors transversal access to methodological guides and manuals to facilitate their respective tasks and carries out different training workshops which are periodically published on its website.
 When finalizing the projects, the executing dependencies have the faculty to perform the ex-post assessments they deem pertinent.